 If you are a true admirer of JBL speakers, then you would know what they specialize in and how they give a makeover to their speakers in terms of looks and features every time they release a new version of the already existing speaker line.
 JBL Flip 4 vs Flip 5 comparison in this section will give you a detailed overview of both the JBL Flip speakers, what has been added or eliminated from the latest Flip model, how it makes a difference to the user, and more.

 To start with, JBL Flip 4 has undergone some significant changes from its previous version, Flip 3.
 The company has touched on some key areas of improvement like the battery life, audio quality, and water-resistance capabilities.
-Flip 4 comes with a 12-hour battery life (which is 2 hours more than its predecessor), improved bass with incredible audio experience, 100% waterproof, and a shockproof design.
+Flip 4 comes with 12-hour battery life (which is 2 hours more than its predecessor), improved bass with incredible audio experience, 100% waterproof, and a shockproof design.

 When it comes to JBL Flip 5, this 5th generation speaker has undergone significant changes in terms of sound quality and battery performance.
 The speaker offers some real depth when compared with Flip 4 when it comes to the bass, the mids, and the highs.
 The battery has 1.6X higher power with the modern-day C-type USB charging port.
+If you want to learn more about the Flip Series, I suggest that you take a look at our JBL flip 3 portable bluetooth speaker review.

-Let’s move on to see the difference between jbl flip 4 and 5 speakers and see how they compete with each other- JBL Flip 4 vs Flip 5 in detail:
+Let’s move on to see the difference between JBL flip 4 and 5 speakers and see how they compete with each other- JBL Flip 4 vs Flip 5 in detail:

 JBL Flip 4 Specs and Flip 5 Specs in a Nutshell: